NeilGirdhar/efax/README.rst

 Contributions are welcome!

-If you want to add a new distribution, the steps are
+It's not hard to add a new distribution.
+The steps are:

 - Create an issue for the new distribution.

 - Solve for or research the equations needed to fill the blanks in the overview pdf, and put them in the issue.
 I'll add them to the pdf for you.

 - Implement the natural and expectation parametrizations.
+This can either be done directly like in the Bernoulli distribution, or as a transformation of an existing exponential family like the Rayleigh distribution.
+If the conversion from the expectation to the natural parametrization has no analytical solution, then there's a mixin that implements a numerical solution, which was used in the Dirichlet distribution.

-- Add the new distribution to the tests.
+- Add the new distribution to the tests by adding it to `create_info <https://github.com/NeilGirdhar/efax/blob/master/tests/create_info.py>`_.)

 Implementation should respect PEP8.
 The tests can be run using :bash:`pytest .`